 I have such a fun recipe to share today!
 I previewed a photo of this Crock Pot Hot Fudge Sundae Cake on facebook a couple of days ago and I was so surprised by how many of y’all were excited for me to share this one.
 Have you ever made a cake in your slow cooker?
 Did you know you could make a cake in your slow cooker?
 Well, it turns out you can.
 And it can turn out really good too!

-Spray a 2-3 quart slow cooker (see my note above about the size of the slow cooker) with nonstick cooking spray.
+Spray a 2-3 quart slow cooker with nonstick cooking spray.
 For baking, I like to use this kind that has flour in it.

 In a bowl, sift together flour, sugar, 4 tablespoons cocoa powder, baking powder and salt.